Families Matter Triage Program

 - What happens if the respondent lives in a state outside of Indiana?

 The dissolution of marriage can be finalized even if the other party lives out of state.
 The respondent has to be served but there are multiple ways this can be accomplished.
 If there is a valid address for the respondent, they can be served using certified mail which the Clerk’s Office will send with the initial filings at no additional cost.
-The only exception is that the Clerk’s Office is unable to send certified mail out of the Country so it would be the petitioner's responsibility to serve by registered mail and provide proof of service.
+The only exception is that the Clerk’s Office is unable to send certified mail out of the country so it would be the petitioner's responsibility to serve by registered mail and provide proof of service.

-For situation were there is not a good address, the petitioner can choose to serve by publication.
+For situations where there is not a good address, the petitioner can choose to serve by publication.
 For this, you would submit the divorce paperwork and hearing date to the local paper of the Respondent's last known residence to be run three consecutive weeks.
 The paper would then provide proof of publication for the petitioner to submit to the Court Staff.
 Another option would be service by acknowledged if parties are in communication.

 If the parties proceed with a settlement agreement, any licensed, active notary is accepted even though the paperwork has it prepared for Indiana notaries.
 This is also true for parties that live in another country so they can use their local notary instead of needing to use a US Embassy notary.
+Parties can complete the notarization separately if preferred as the date completed or notary used do not have to match.

 - How do I get help or updates on my case?